lukso-network/LIPs/LSPs/LSP-26-FollowingSystem.md

 - If the followed address supports [LSP1-UniversalReceiver] interface, SHOULD call the follower's [`universalReceiver(...)`] function with the default parameters below:

   - `typeId`: `keccak256('LSP26FollowerSystem_UnfollowNotification')` > `0x9d3c0b4012b69658977b099bdaa51eff0f0460f421fba96d15669506c00d1c4f`
-  - `data`: The data sent SHOULD be abi encode packed and contain the address that unfollows.
+  - `data`: The data sent SHOULD be packed encoded and contain the address that unfollows.

 #### unfollowBatch